rauc/rauc/docs/integration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-As detecting the currently booted rootfs slot from userspace and matching it to one of the slots defined in RAUCs system.conf is not always trivial and error-prone, Barebox provides an explicit information about which slot it selected for booting adding a `bootchooser.active` key to the commandline of the kernel it boots.
+As detecting the currently booted rootfs slot from userspace and matching it to one of the slots defined in RAUC's ``system.conf`` is not always trivial and error-prone, Barebox provides an explicit information about which slot it selected for booting adding a `bootchooser.active` key to the commandline of the kernel it boots.
 This key has the virtual bootchooser boot target assigned.